alfadelta10010/verification/chapter4.md

 │  └─────────────┘           └──────────────┘  │
 └──────────────────────────────────────────────┘
 ```
+- It contains the connectivity, synchronisation and functionality of the communction between two+ blocks (optional) and error checking (optional)
+- Used to connect design blocks and/or testbenches
 - Arbiter: The arbiter is a mediator between different system components and system resources.
 - All the nets in the interface, by default, bidirectional (`inout`)
 - All variables in the interface, by default, are `ref` type
+- Interface blocks are to be decalred **outside** modules and program blocks
+- Some compilers may not support defining an interface inside a module, if allowed, the interface is a local interface which is not visible to the rest of the design

 - Taking a basic example for using interface as a port:
 ```verilog
 interface simple_bus;